Permanent Residence

 Frequently asked questions

-In general, to be eligible to apply to Express Entry as a skilled worker, you must:
+To be eligible to apply through Express Entry as a skilled worker, you must:

-- Have at least one year, in the last 10 years, of continuous full-time (or equivalent part-time) work experience in a skilled occupation
+- Have at least one year of continuous full-time (or equivalent part-time) paid work experience in a skilled occupation within the last 10 years

-These are the minimum requirements to apply to Express Entry as a skilled worker.
-Meeting these requirements doesn’t mean you will receive an invitation to apply for Canadian permanent residence.
+These are the basic eligibility criteria to enter the Express Entry pool as a skilled worker.
+Meeting them does not guarantee you will receive an invitation to apply for permanent residence in Canada.

-You do not require a job offer for Express Entry.
-The vast majority of candidates selected for Express Entry do not have a formal Canadian job offer.
+You do not need a job offer to be eligible for Express Entry.
+In fact, the majority of candidates invited to apply do not have a formal job offer from a Canadian employer.

-A formal Canadian job offer for a skilled, full-time position can add up to 200 points to your Express Entry application.
-Almost always, a positive Labour Market Impact Assessment (LMIA) is required for these points to be awarded.
+A valid job offer for a full-time, skilled position can add up to 50 or 200 points to your profile, depending on the occupation.
+In most cases, this offer must be supported by a positive Labour Market Impact Assessment (LMIA) to be valid.

-An informal job offer will not award any additional points to your Express Entry profile and should not be mentioned in the application.
+Unofficial or verbal job offers do not add points to your Express Entry profile and should not be included in your application.